Lewisite: Treatment

-British anti-lewisite, also called dimercaprol, is the antidote for lewisite.
+Dimercaprol, also known as "British anti-lewisite", is the antidote for lewisite.
 It can be injected to prevent systemic toxicity, but will not prevent injury to the skin, eyes, or mucous membranes.
 Chemically, dimercaprol binds to the arsenic in lewisite.
-It is contraindicated in those with peanut allergies.
+It is contraindicated in those with peanut allergies as it is usually formulated in peanut oil.

 Other treatment for lewisite exposure is primarily supportive.
 First aid of lewisite exposure consists of decontamination and irrigation of any areas that have been exposed.
 Other measures can be used as necessary, such as airway management, assisted ventilation, and monitoring of vital signs.
 In an advanced care setting, supportive care can include fluid and electrolyte replacement.
 Because the tube may injure or perforate the esophagus, gastric lavage is contraindicated.

 Long-term effects

 From one acute exposure, someone who has inhaled lewisite can develop chronic respiratory disease; eye exposure to lewisite can cause permanent visual impairment or blindness.

 Chronic exposure to lewisite can cause arsenic poisoning (due to its arsenic content) and development of a lewisite allergy.
 It can also cause long-term illnesses or permanent damage to organs, depending on where the exposure has occurred, including conjunctivitis, aversion to light (photophobia), visual impairment, double vision (diplopia), tearing (lacrimation), dry mucous membranes, garlic breath, burning pain in the nose and mouth, toxic encephalopathy, peripheral neuropathy, seizures, nausea, vomiting, chronic obstructive pulmonary disease (COPD), bronchitis, dermatitis, skin ulcers, basal cell carcinoma, and squamous cell carcinoma.